georust/rinex/rinex-qc/README.md

 ## SP3 input

-When built with the `sp3` feature, SP3 data sets may be loaded as well.
+When built with the `sp3` feature, SP3 data may be loaded into the pool as well.
+This will enable high precision post processed navigation.
+Standard SP3 data is always indexed correctly in the pool (by publisher Agency):

 ```rust
 use rinex_qc::prelude::*;